Bereky/mern-ecommerce/README.md

 ## Dependencies

-- Nodejs - The runtime environmnet where the application runs
+- Nodejs - The runtime environmet of the application
-- Reactjs - Javascript comonent based UI library
+- Reactjs - Component based UI library
-- MongoDB - Our NoSQL database
+- MongoDB - NoSQL database
 - Expressjs - Framework to handle routes and requests
 - Mongoose - MongoDB object modeling tool to model the database schema